Degree Seeking Students

 Conditions for Transfer Admission.

-Students meeting the requirements of the Transfer Module are subject to the following conditions:
+Students meeting the requirements of the Transfer Module (PDF) are subject to the following conditions:

 - The policy also encourages receiving institutions to give preferential consideration for admission to students who complete the Transfer Module with a grade of "C" or better in each course and 60 semester hours.
 Students must have an overall grade point average of 2.0 to be given credit for the Transfer Module and only courses in which a "C" or better has been earned will transfer.